Wolfgang-25/alx-system_engineering-devops/0x02-shell_redirections/README.md

-tr "A" "Z" | tr "c" "e" replaces all characters A and c from input to Z and e respectively tr -d "cC" removes all letters c and C from input rev a script that reverse its input
+tr "A" "Z" | tr "c" "e" replaces all characters A and c from input to Z and e respectively tr -d "cC" removes all letters c and C from input rev a script that reverse its input cut -d ':' -f 1,6 /etc/passwd displays all users and their home directories, sorted by users